-My favorite way of keeping tabs on new soul is by following the genre on Bandcamp and this thread at Okayplayer.
-In both places, you tend to get more off-the-radar, indie projects that you otherwise might not hear.
-Spotify Discover Weekly has also been a godsend for discovering new music.
+My favorite way of keeping tabs on new soul is by following the genre on Bandcamp.
+There, you tend to get more off-the-radar projects that you otherwise might not hear.
+Spotify’s Discover Weekly has also been a godsend for finding new music.

 The soul tradition solidified in the 60s has carried on to the present, expressing the same spirit through a different palette of sounds.
-And there are a lot of interesting things happening in the soul music sphere, sonically and conceptually.
+And there are a lot of great things happening in the world of soul, both sonically and conceptually.

-Carrying a strong l0-fi aesthetic, the album has won praise from Erykah Badu, and was recorded over a one-month stretch at her mom’s house.
+With a strong lo-fi aesthetic, the album has won praise from Erykah Badu, and was recorded over a one-month stretch at her mom’s house.
 Released on a small indie LA label, it’s hard to imagine this on any major label, and all the better for it’s creative freedoms.

 Contemplative, immersive, soothing, and timeless.
 In fact it reminded me a bit of the Caretaker’s classic “Everywhere at the End of Time”, a transfixing meditation on dementia sound-tracked by old jazz and ballroom loops.

 Check out this Bandcamp interview and get to know the new queen of soul.

 This album sounds like r&b royalty.
 Hailing from Birmingham, Alabama – Love Moor has crafted an incredibly smooth, sophisticated listen from front to back.